Marissa Jacobs.

 1. a fierce, dynamic, and multifaceted woman- emulating all dimensions of Black excellence… speaker, advocate, mother, writer, therapist, and entrepreneur.

 Marissa has exemplified exponential success at instilling dimensions of integrity, survivorship, and hope into the individuals that she has crossed paths with on her journey.
-Serving as a powerhouse of an entrepreneur, in addition to her contributions at New York Foundling, New York Presbyterian Morgan Stanley Children’s Hospital, Association to Benefit Children, the NYC Department of Education, and Court Appointed Special Advocates of NYC, Marissa is passionate about mental health, child advocacy, education, the practice of starting over, and her faith.
+Serving as a powerhouse of an entrepreneur, in addition to her contributions with the Pediatric Experience Collaborative: Race + Ethnicity, New York Presbyterian Morgan Stanley Children’s Hospital, Association to Benefit Children, the NYC Department of Education, New York Foundling, and Court Appointed Special Advocates of NYC, Marissa is passionate about advancing DEI initiatives and driving strategic planning to foster inclusive and equitable corporate environments, the intersectionality of DEI and mental health, advocacy, education, the practice of starting over, and her faith.

 “I plan to leave earth empty- with no dreams inside.
 I am going to give it EVERYTHING that I’ve got.”